Electric skateboard: Drivetrains

 There are several types of drivetrain for different uses, but four main types stand out:

 Hub drive, using the wheel hub motor, is a system where the motor is inside the wheel and the motion is directly translated to the wheel.
 It is the most compact, lightweight, silent and efficient type of drivetrain but has less torque, is less comfortable to drive and the tire choices are usually limited.
 The motors are also more exposed to shocks, vibrations and water splashes.

 Direct drive is similar to hub drive but the motors sit outside the wheel, inwards towards the truck, and are integrated in the truck assembly.
 The main advantage to hub drive is the flexibility in wheel and tire choice.
 The motor also is able to cool better, but in this case the motors are the most exposed to the elements, sitting as low to the ground as the difference between the motor radius and the wheel radius.
 These types of configurations are more oriented to street boards.

 Belt drive is one of the most popular systems.
 It connects the motors and wheels via pulleys and belts.
-The pulleys offer flexibility for different gear ratios and the belts (usually HTD 5M type) are easy to replace and maintain.
+The pulleys offer flexibility for different gear ratios and the belts (usually HTD 5M type) are easy to replace.
 This system also offers the most flexibility in the positioning of the motors in relation to the truck, either under the board or in the back of the board.
 Belt drive essentially takes advantage of the high-revving electric motor, offering better acceleration and braking for the same amount of power as hub/direct drive systems.
+However, the maintenance of switching belts is higher than hub/direct drive motors.
+They are generally much louder than hub motors and direct drives, which can be problematic in cities where electric skateboards are legally questionable, as it becomes very obvious that the skateboard is motorized.

 Gear drive is a system that connects the motors and wheels via toothed gears.
 These can be either enclosed or open.
 The enclosed variant of gear drive offers the same advantages as belt drive for less (almost no) maintenance, and is better suited for off-roading or environments with lots of debris (pebbles/rocks/twigs/grass) which could damage the belts.
 Disadvantages to belt drive are the added weight of the enclosure and the fixed gear ratio which can't be changed as easily.

 The number of motors installed can also vary, the most popular configuration being dual motor (2 motors attached to the back truck).
 There are also 4 motors configuration (all-wheel drive) and single motor usually found in entry-level boards.